jeprinz/onlyjs/README.md

 Will be displayed as:
   <p>Sat Jul 25 2015 15:40:38 GMT-0400 (Eastern Daylight Time)</p>

-only.js also allows you to associate javascript with an HTML element without the need for an id.

 ###Keep all code for one component together
 This HTML+javascript, spread between two files:
 ```HTML